 Third Space Galway aims to:

-– Advance the skills, knowledge and possibility of creative practice in the fields of collaborative and politically and socially engaged arts practice In Galway City and County
+– Advance the skills, knowledge and possibility of creative practice in the fields of collaborative, political and socially engaged arts practice In Galway City and County

 – Foster a space for creative arts engagement with the wider contexts of place and community in Galway by developing a centralised open platform from which to host ongoing research, embedded projects, public discussions, screenings and collaborative events